open/close all folders

 - Alice is willing to do anything — threaten to commit suicide, sabotage his attempts to date others, or even Murder the Hypotenuse — to ensure they stay together.
 Bob isn't aware she views him with such obsessive devotion.

 'Victorious Childhood Friend' subtrope

-Defied: Bob makes sure Alice knows that they are Like Brother and Sister to avoid romantic complications that could ruin their friendship.
+- Defied: Bob makes sure Alice knows that they are Like Brother and Sister, in order to avoid romantic complications that could ruin their friendship.